-Figure 2 summarises the distribution of the percentage of decisions granted across authorities for major, minor and other developments using box and whisker plots.
+Decisions granted Figure 2 summarises the distribution of the percentage of decisions granted across authorities for major, minor and other developments using box and whisker plots.
 The ends of the box are the upper and lower quartiles, meaning that 50% of local authorities fall within this range, with the horizontal line in the centre of the box representing the median.
 The whiskers are the two lines above and below the box that are 1.5 times the size of the box (the interquartile range) with the dots representing outliers.
-Figure 2 shows that the range between the whiskers for the percentage of applications granted is widest between authorities for major developments (42% to 100%), followed by minor developments (53% to 100%) and other developments (72% to 100%).

-Speed of decisions

-In October to December 2022, 87% of major applications were decided within 13 weeks or within the agreed time, up one percentage point from the same quarter a year earlier.
+Figure 2 shows that the range between the whiskers for the percentage of applications granted is widest between authorities for major developments (40% to 100%), followed by minor developments (52% to 100%) and other developments (73% to 100%).
+Speed of decisions In January to March 2023, 89% of major applications were decided within 13 weeks or within the agreed time, up three percentage points from the same quarter a year earlier.
 In the same quarter, 83% of minor applications were decided within 8 weeks or within the agreed time, up three percentage points from the same quarter a year earlier.

-Also in the same quarter, 87% of other applications were decided within 8 weeks or within the agreed time, up three percentage points from the same quarter a year earlier.
+Also in the same quarter, 88% of other applications were decided within 8 weeks or within the agreed time, up three percentage points from the same quarter a year earlier.
 For more information on major, minor and other developments please see the PS1 and PS2 district planning matter guidance notes.

-Figure 3 shows that range between the whiskers for the percentage of decisions made in time this quarter for major developments was (60% to 100%), for minor developments it was (55% to 100%) and for other developments it was (65% to 100%)

-Use of performance agreements

-'Performance agreement' is an umbrella term used here to refer to Planning Performance Agreements, Extensions of Time and Environmental Impact Assessments.
-Between October to December 2022, 44% of all planning application decisions Figure 1: Number of planning applications received, decided and granted (thousands)
+Figure 3 shows that range between the whiskers for the percentage of decisions made in time this quarter for major developments was (50% to 100%), for minor developments it was (60% to 100%) and for other developments it was (67% to 100%) Use of performance agreements 'Performance agreement' is an umbrella term used here to refer to Planning Performance Figure 1: Number of planning applications received, decided and granted (thousands) England, quarter ending June 2005 to guarter ending March 2023

-England, quarter ending June 2005 to quarter ending December 2022 involved a performance agreement.
-Major developments were more likely to involve a performance agreement compared to minor and other developments with 75% of major decisions involving a planning agreement, compared with 53% of minor decisions and 39% of other decisions (Reference Table 2, PS2 Dashboard).
+Agreements, Extensions of Time and Environmental Impact Assessments.
+Between January to March 2023, 45% of all planning application decisions involved a performance agreement.
+Major developments were more likely to involve a performance agreement compared to minor and other developments with 75% of major decisions involving a planning agreement, compared with 54% of minor decisions and 41% of other decisions (Reference Table 2, PS2 Dashboard).
+Figure 4 shows, from April 2010, the numbers of decisions on major minor and other development.

-Figure 4 shows, from April 2010, the numbers of decisions on major, minor and other developments made involving a performance agreement, compared with numbers without a performance agreement.
+of decisions on major, minor and other developments made involving a performance agreement, compared with numbers without a performance agreement.
 Notwithstanding definition changes, there has been a marked increase in the use of agreements since early 2013 (see Technical Notes for more information).
 This longer upward trend has been driven by both the additional scope for recording them and their additional use.

-Performance of individual district level local planning authorities

-The existing approach to measuring the performance of authorities was introduced by the Growth and Infrastructure Act 2013 and is based on assessing local planning authorities' performance on the speed and quality of their decisions on applications for major and non-major development.
-Where an authority is formally designated >>> by the Secretary of State as underperforming, applicants have had the option of submitting their applications for major and non-major development (and connected applications) directly to the Planning Inspectorate (who act on behalf of the Secretary of State) for determination.
-See Improving planning performance: criteria for designation for more information. d lo
+Performance of individual district level local planning authorities The existing approach to measuring the perfor- Growth and Infrastructure Act 2013 and is based >>> on assessing local planning authorities' performance on the speed and quality of their decisions on applications for major and non-major development.
+Where an authority is formally designated by the Secretary of State as underperforming, applicants have had the option of submitting their applications for major and non-major development (and connected applications) directly to the Planning Inspectorate (who act on behalf of the Secretary of State) for determination.
+See Improving planning performance: criteria for designation for more information.
+Speed of decisions The designation thresholds, below which a local planning authority is eligible for designation are: